learningwala/w/m/content/Now.md

 ---------------

 - [Now](/now) &rarr; On this page I keep an up-to-date list of the things I'm focusing on and what I'm doing NOW.
-- [About](/about-me) &rarr; On this page I have put highlights from my learning journey and core intention about my work
+- [About](/about-me) &rarr; On this page I have put my offerings & my personal educational philosophy
 - [Projects](/projects) &rarr; On this page I keep an up-to-date list of all my projects + sessions / workshops with children / teachers.
 - [Writings](/writings) &rarr; Educational Writing, Classroom Experiences and more
 - [Notes](https://learningwala.in/tags/public/) &rarr; Occasional short notes on education system / learning / tech & many other things

-Inspiration: [nownownow.com](nownownow.com) | last updated on 2nd Oct 2024
+Inspiration: [nownownow.com](nownownow.com) | last updated on 6nd Oct 2024